 Our specialists provide ongoing support to expectant mothers during consultations, giving them advice and information on the expected process of childbirth, newborn, and infant care.

-No two pregnancies are alike: our people-oriented and reliable experts with decades of experience are committed and prepared to provide comprehensive pregnancy care to our clients in an exclusive and quiescent environment.
+No two pregnancies are alike: our people-oriented and reliable experts with decades of experience are committed and prepared to provide comprehensive antenatal care to our clients in an exclusive and quiescent environment.

-Antenatal care is a complex health service based on the cooperation of the health visitor, the general practitioner, the obstetrician-gynecologist, the midwife of the expectant mother’s choice, and the mother to be.
-It is the process of care from the moment the pregnancy is confirmed until the beginning of labor, or the pregnancy is terminated.
-Antenatal care begins when the obstetrician-gynecologist confirms a live intrauterine pregnancy, carries out a risk assessment, and issues a certificate to the expectant mother.
+Antenatal care is a complex health service based on the cooperation of the health visitor, the general practitioner, the Consultant Obstetrician, the midwife of the expectant mother’s choice, and the mother to be.
+The process begins the moment the pregnancy is confirmed until the beginning of labor, or the pregnancy is terminated.
+Antenatal care begins when the Consultant Obstetrician confirms a live intrauterine pregnancy, carries out a risk assessment, and issues a certificate to the expectant mother.